Odizinne/Boxy/README.md

 Double click on the song once fetched has finished to start playing.
 Songs are automatically cached to avoid having to redownload each time.
 Go easy with the play / pause and the timeline, discord does not seems to like it (it will create lag).

+## Resources

+used icons from flaticon made by:
+-freepik
+-chanut
+-nawicon
+-roundicons
+-Bharat Icons